NewEnglandSkiHistory.com

 On February 13, 1996, the Board of Directors of S-K-I Ltd. recommended a $104.6 million (plus $58.5 million of debt assumption) merger offer from LBO Resort Enterprises Corp.
 The shareholders of S-K-I Ltd. approved the offer on June 10, 1996.
 The following day, the United States Justice Department ordered the new company to sell Cranmore and Waterville Valley due to anti-trust concerns.

-On June 28, 1996, the merger of LBO Resort Enterprises Corp. and S-K-I Ltd. formally closed, resulting in the formation of American Skiing Company.
+On June 28, 1996, the deal between LBO Resort Enterprises Corp. and S-K-I Ltd. formally closed, resulting in the formation of American Skiing Company.
 Leslie B. Otten of LBO became President and Chief Executive Officer of the new company.

 Pursuant to the Justice Department order, American Skiing Company sold Cranmore to Booth Creek Ski Holdings, Inc. on November 27, 1996.